cavalab/srbench/docs/CompetitionGuide.md

 # ...
 ```

-In this example, the estimator is a GridSearchCV object wrapping a custom method.
+In this example, the estimator is a GridSearchCV object wrapping a method (here a LassoLars model).
 During fit, it will tune the `alpha` parameter using cross-validation.
 Moreover, the `pre_train_fn` is set to run the method so that the time limit will not be exceeded.
-For other hyper-parameter optimizers than GridSearchCV, see, e.g., the [scikit-learn docs](https://scikit-learn.org/stable/modules/classes.html#hyper-parameter-optimizers).
+For hyper-parameter optimizers other than GridSearchCV, see, e.g., the [scikit-learn docs](https://scikit-learn.org/stable/modules/classes.html#hyper-parameter-optimizers).